EL1909/bavarian-cristus-PP4/README.md

 ### Unfixed:

-1. As i was doing the manual testing; somehow the style.css stop applying to the h2 elements, you can see the difference in the screenshots, wHich cause a major damage to the overall UI performance.

-    As you can see in my commits on gitpod; i did not had the time to review this bug prior submission date.

-2. I Still haven't found the way to make the alerts to appear without separating the neightbord containers.
-I know it must be a very simple solution, however i'm stuck with information

-3. Overall code revision in order to make it more efficient, by loading small scripts without needing to update the whole page, when liking a post for example.
+1. Overall code revision in order to make it more efficient, by loading small scripts without needing to update the whole page, when liking a post for example.

 ### Fixed